 Services have not been tested.
-To have these tested arrangements should be made with suitably qualified electricians, plumbers, heating engineers etc.
+To have these tested arrangements should be made with suitably qualified electricians, plumbers, heating engineers, etc.

 Roofs are prone to water penetration during adverse weather but it is not always possible for surveyors to identify this likelihood in good or dry conditions.
 All roofs should be inspected and repaired by reputable tradesmen on an annual basis and especially after inclement weather.

+This report is prepared on the assumption that there is no knotweed or other invasive plant species, particularly Japanese knotweed within the boundaries of the subjects or in any neighbouring property.
+No inspection for such has been undertaken.
+Should concerns in this regard arise then specialist advice should be sought.
 The construction materials described in this report should not be considered as an exact specification.
 They are described for general guide only and based on a non-disruptive, visual inspection as defined in the main Terms & Conditions.
 Some descriptions may be partial and/or assumed.

 No detailed analysis, sampling or testing of materials has been undertaken.

-Due to the nature and/or age of some properties deleterious materials e.g. asbestos can be present in the building fabric and/or the finished surfaces to such e.g. textured coatings such as Artex, floor/ceiling/wall tiles, claddings, linings etc. If any of these elements are applicable to the property under report and should you require certainty of the construction of any part of the property (including any outbuildings or garages) then a detailed Building Survey or sample testing of materials by qualified technicians/scientists should be undertaken prior to concluding purchase.
+Due to the nature and/or age of some properties deleterious materials e.g. asbestos can be present in the building fabric and/or the finished surfaces to such e.g. textured coatings such as Artex, floor/ceiling/wall tiles, claddings, linings etc.

+If any of these elements are applicable to the property under report and should you require certainty of the construction of any part of the property (including any outbuildings or garages) then a detailed Building Survey or sample testing of materials by qualified technicians/scientists should be undertaken prior to concluding purchase.
 This degree of reporting is clearly out-with the scope of this form of inspection.

 This is not an Asbestos survey and should not be construed as such in any degree.
-Should this form of inspection, or indeed any other form of inspection to identify deleterious materials within the property, be required this should be provided by suitably qualified specialists under separate instructions.
+Should this form of inspection, or indeed any other form of inspection to identify deleterious materials within the property be required this should be provided by suitably qualified specialists under separate instructions.